 By Harriet Ellis, Research Analyst and Administrative Assistant, Future Conflict and Cyber Security, and Samantha Hoffman, Research Consultant, Future Conflict and Cyber Security and Defence and Military Analysis.

 National law and policy

-- The United States Department of Justice threatened to force technology companies to give law enforcement access to encrypted communications.
+- The United States Department of Justice threatened to force technology companies to give law enforcement agencies access to encrypted communications.

 - An official working group in Russia criticised the Ministry of Communications’ draft order that lays out what data internet service providers must provide to the federal security service.

 - Poland’s Ministry of Digital Affairs is drafting legislation expected to put in place content controls for social media platforms.

 - Norway is securing IT systems to prevent vote tampering, ahead of the country’s parliamentary elections on 11 September.

 - The Republic of Macedonia fined a person €400 (nearly US$500) for insulting Turkish President Recep Tayyip Erdoğan on Facebook, marking the first use of the country’s lèse majesté laws since independence.